madhucharan/Flower_CLassifier/README.md

 # Flower_CLassifier
-Using CNN and Transfer Learning with pretrained VGG modelt o classify flowers from the publicly available Data set from Kaggle.
+Using CNN and Transfer Learning with pretrained VGG model to classify 5 different species of flowers from the publicly available Data set from Kaggle.

 The dataset is publicly available [here](https://www.kaggle.com/alxmamaev/flowers-recognition)